tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-debian.md

 ### Creating the Template

-The template uses actions from the [artifact.io](https://artifact.io) hub.
+The template uses actions from the [artifact hub].

-- [image2disk](https://artifacthub.io/packages/tbaction/tinkerbell-community/image2disk) - to write the OS image to a block device.
+- [image2disk] - to write the OS image to a block device.
-- [kexec](https://artifacthub.io/packages/tbaction/tinkerbell-community/kexec) - to `kexec` into our newly provisioned operating system.
+- [kexec] - to `kexec` into our newly provisioned operating system.

 ```
 version: "0.1"